 - Arrest warrant: Arrest warrants are issued if a person is suspected of having committed a crime.
 The complainant has to identify the person who has committed the crime if possible and state the crime committed.

-Other kinds of warrants that can be issued include bench warrants, surveillance warrants and warrants for financial transactions and tax retrieval.
+Other kinds of issued warrants include bench warrants, surveillance warrants and warrants for financial transactions and tax retrieval.
 5

-In the state of Ohio, a police report or a sworn statement (called an affidavit) has to be filed first against an individual, their residence or other property.
+First, a police report or sworn statement (an affidavit) must be filed against an individual, their residence or other property.
 Next, the testimony of the witness is recorded, which, along with the report, gets forwarded to a judge.
 The judge decides whether or not a warrant should be issued against the person or property.